 Family bathroom with a bath with shower over, basin and WC.

 Steward’s House is set around a pretty, fully enclosed courtyard for guest’s private use.
-There is outside furniture and a charcoal barbecue.
+There is outside furniture and a gas barbecue.
 Guests are welcome to explore the wider grounds which run down to the river and a network of excellent walks.
 There is ample private parking adjacent to the house.

 There is ample parking on the gravelled driveway.